drduh/macOS-Security-and-Privacy-Guide/README.md

 **Note** Unloading services may break usability of some applications.
 Read the manual pages and use Google to make sure you understand what you're doing first.

-That said, here's an example of disabling some **user launch agents** I don't care for,
+That said, here's an example of disabling some **user launch agents** I don't care for (the following lines may simply be copied and pasted into a Terminal window),

 	function disable_agent {
       echo "Disabling ${1}"